SEND School Local Offer

 How is additional provision recorded?

 The school uses a ‘provision map’ to show the additional support that is given to all children with Special Educational Needs or Disabilities.
 This allows us to clearly see what additional provision has been put in place for each child and to identify any gaps that there may be in the provision offered.
+The provision map will form part of a My Support Plan.
+Recommendations from outside agencies can also be recorded on the My Support Plan.

 How will my child’s progress be assessed and reviewed?